AnupamMondal05/first-project/README.md

 # first-project
-This is my first Git Repository author-Anupam Mondal
+This is my first Git Repository.
+Author-Anupam Mondal